kubernetes-sigs/e2e-framework/docs/design/test-harness-framework.md

         return ctx
     }).Feature()

-    testenv.Test(ctx, t, feat)
+    testenv.Test(t, feat)
 }
 ```

 ## Running the tests
-The test framework is designed to completely rely on the existing Go’s test functionalities and tooling.
+The test framework is designed to completely rely on the Go test tool and its functionalities.
 Running a test shall only require constructs supported by the Go’s compiler and test framework tools.

 ### Tagging test functions
 If a feature tests are part of a larger code base with many different types of tests (i.e. unit), it could be useful to tag the MainTest function with an arbitrary tag as follows: